AlfonsoJan/canvas/README.md

 # Canvas.h

-A single-header C library for creating RGBA32 images and saving them as PNG files — no external dependencies.
+A single-header C library for creating RGBA32 images and saving them as PNG files.

 ## Features